 1 – Bluefish:

 This particular gem is aimed at putting a smile on the face of all you web developers and programmers out there.
-It steps forth with a list of tools that will help you write programming codes, scripts and websites.
-The lightweight option in our compilation sports a multiple document interface which seamlessly opens more than 500 documents.
+It steps forth with a list of tools that will help you write programming codes, scripts, and websites.
+The lightweight option in our compilation sports a multiple document interface that seamlessly opens more than 500 documents.
 With this software in place, you’ll be able to juggle different projects with ease as it automatically restores the allotted settings for each one.

-Some of the other features include multi-threaded support, search and replace tools, auto-recovery of changes, snippets sidebar, unlimited undo/redo functionality, character map of unicode characters, in-line spell checker and full screen editing.
+Some of the other features include multi-threaded support, search and replace tools, auto-recovery of changes, snippets sidebar, unlimited undo/redo functionality, character map of Unicode characters, in-line spell checker and full-screen editing.
 You can further integrate external programs like lint, xmllint, javac, weblint and tidy as well as merge external filters.
-The free multiplatform application plays well with different desktop systems such as Windows, Mac OS X, Linux, OpenBSD, Solaris and FreeBSD.
+The free multiplatform application plays well with different desktop systems such as Windows, Mac OS X, Linux, OpenBSD, Solaris, and FreeBSD.

 2 – Adobe Dreamweaver:

 After shedding light on a free substitute, we now jump to another app like KompoZer that comes with a price tag.
 It’s filled to the brim with robust tools that help you develop, design and publish projects.
 Web designers and developers can also utilize this one to formulate mobile and website content without facing too many obstacles.
-A few of its handy attributes read as easier HTML5 audio and video insertion, new CSS designer, jQuery UI widgets, enhanced fluid grid layout interface, sync settings, modern platform support, streamlined workflow, CSS3 transitions and Adobe Edge Web Fonts.
+A few of its handy attributes read as easier HTML5 audio and video insertion, new CSS designer, jQuery UI widgets, enhanced fluid grid layout interface, sync settings, modern platform support, streamlined workflow, CSS3 transitions, and Adobe Edge Web Fonts.

 It boasts of incorporating an intuitive environment that allows the creative talent to apply CSS properties such as box shadows and gradients.
 You can also employ one-to-one browser rendering and advanced code hinting.
 Compatible with Mac OS X and Windows PCs, this one comes with a price tag that reads at just under $20 per month.